GroupProject8/Software-Engineeering/Portfolio/IMPLEMENT.md

 The report was finally completed in mid-May.

 <span id="jump1"></span>
-## b.
-Evaluation of the design in three aspects
+## Evaluation of the design in three aspects

 <span id="jump11"></span>
 ### Evaluation of Desktop